rog-mithun/OptiPack/README.md

 ## 📖 License

-This project is licensed under the [Apache 2.0 License](LICENSE) © 2025 Mithunsankar S.
+This project is licensed under the [Apache License 2.0](LICENSE) © 2025 Mithunsankar S.